 The overall goal of World Mental Health Day (first celebrated in 1992 at the initiative of the World Federation for Mental Health) is to raise awareness of mental issues around the world and to mobilize efforts to promote people's mental health.

 According to the World Health Organization, at present, almost 1 billion people suffer from mental disorders, more than 3 million people die every year as a result of harmful use of alcohol, and one person dies every 40 seconds by suicide (over 700 thousand annually).
 The most common illnesses are anxiety and depression.
 And the burden of mental disorders continues to grow globally approaching the top 5 most widespread causes of disability.

 People in creative professions as a group are at greater risk for mental health issues.
-Most artists have a sensitive temperament, which allows them to create work that reflects the human experience in ways that affect others.
+Most artists have a sensitive temperament, which allows them to create artwork that reflects the human experience in ways that affect others.
 This is further compounded by the industry-specific tension: economic precariousness, criticism, and a winner-take-all reward system that can facilitate anxiety, depression, and substance abuse.
-In fact, artists’ emotional investment in their work, fickleness of their job, lack of routine and structure are often powerful factors in catalyzing inner mental conflict.
+In fact, artists’ emotional investment in their work, the fickleness of their job, the lack of routine and structure are often powerful factors in catalyzing inner mental conflict.

 This creates a strong need for you, artists, to safeguard your mental health on a daily basis in order to avoid the triggers that can lead to complex time-consuming treatment.
 We asked Dr. Elizabeth Lombardo to point out what psychology tools artists can employ to that end, given the specifics of their lifestyle, the issues and stereotypes they may face.